inDEPTHlab/GenR-run-GWAS/README.md

 Let’s have a look at what’s inside (type `ls`).
 You should see a folder called `GENR3`, that’s containing the genetic files you are going to need.
 If you don’t see it yet, write an email to data management (datamanagement@erasmusmc.nl) with Marijn in cc.

-> <ins>Note</ins>: **GenR3 or GenR4 release?**
+> <ins>Note</ins> **GenR3 or GenR4 release?**
-For this tutorial I will be using GenR3, but there is also another more recent release, GenR4. infomation about these two samples can be found on the info wiki.
+For this tutorial I will be using GenR3, but there is also another more recent release, GenR4. infomation about these two samples can be found on the info wiki {...}

 ### Tip #1: keep things tidy!
 The first thing I would do, once you have access to your home folder is setting up a structure for your analyses.
 You can start by creating a **project folder** inside your home, where you can keep your scripts, phenotype files and results stored neatly.
 To create a directory, use the command `mkdir` (“make directory”) followed by the folder name.
 For example, try typing `mkdir dummieGWAS` and then type `ls` again, you should see the new folder appearing in your home.